tokenami/tokenami/README.md

 ## Troubleshooting

 Common questions and how to solve them.
 If you need additional support or encounter any issues, please don't hesitate to join the [discord server](https://discord.gg/CAU4HNR4XK).

-### Why the CSS variable syntax?

-Tokenami applies your authored styles directly to the `style` attribute to minimise runtime overhead.
-Since the `style` attribute doesn't support media queries or pseudo-selectors, we use CSS variables to enable them.
-Making everything a CSS variable simplifies the learning curve.

-CSS variables also have lower specificity than direct CSS properties in the `style` attribute.
-This allows overriding Tokenami's styles by adding a stylesheet after Tokenami's when needed.

-> [!Tip]
-> Don't worry about typing extra dashes!
-Just type `bord` and Tokenami's intellisense will help autocomplete it in the right format.

 ### Enable string completions